extrabacon/google-oauth-jwt/README.md

 The authentication process is implemented following the specifications found [here](https://developers.google.com/accounts/docs/OAuth2ServiceAccount).

-The package also integrates with [request](https://github.com/mikeal/request) to seamlessly query Google RESTful APIs, which is optional.
+This package also integrates with [request](https://github.com/mikeal/request) to seamlessly query Google RESTful APIs, which is optional.
 Integration with [request](https://github.com/mikeal/request) provides automatic requesting of tokens, as well as built-in token caching.